The Unjournal | reconsidering exploratory expansion

 Prioritization and evaluation criteria

 The working framework separates prioritizing research for evaluation from evaluating the quality of the research itself.
 A paper can be high quality but low priority for Unjournal evaluation if further public review has little expected value.
+The reverse can also hold: a flawed but influential paper may deserve public scrutiny if an expert evaluation would help users interpret it.

 Global or societal impact

-Practical applicability and influence
+Applicability, prominence, and influence

 Could the arguments affect courts, regulators, policymakers, advocacy organizations, funders, law reviews, workshops, or future legal scholarship?
+Is the paper already widely read, quoted, used, or influential enough that public expert evaluation could improve how decision-makers and funders interpret it?

 Contribution to legal theory and practice

 Does the work add something useful to legal reasoning, doctrine, institutional design, comparative law, or interdisciplinary practice?
+This matters, but we would likely weight it less than law journals do when it is disconnected from practical or near-term impact.

 Evaluability